forestgrape/coronavirus/covid19.md

 [in work and incomplete]

 ### Movement
 Movement is import for optimal functioning of the immune system.
 A good working immune system in turn is important regarding the prevention, the treatment and recovering of/from Covid-19.
-Moderate movement (e.g. a walk) is recommended even when infected, while exercising is only recommended when fit and healthy.
+Moderate movement (e.g. a walk or stretching at home) is recommended even when infected, while exercise is only recommended when fit and healthy.

+> In some regions a walk outside is not allowed for people tested positive (though this are usually few since the detection rate of mild positives is usually very low), at least if not living in a house with a garden.

+> Indoor movement can be aerosol generating.
+Therefore when possibly infected and there are people to protect in the same flat, it is important to be in a separate room and ventilate the room after light exercise.
+To reduce transmission risk, outdoors should be preferred.

+> In the case of targeted testing I think those living in flat with small living spaces, which already have a greater infection risk, should not have additional constraints possibly hindering a healthy recovery.

 The benefits of sports founded by biological mechanisms and epidemiological evidence are described on the [Movement page](./movement.md).